tabcat/ordered-sets/readme.md

 May be useful in the following cases:

-- Set elements must remain keep their order.
+- Set elements must remain in order.
 - Set elements are expensive to store as primitives.
 - Set sizes are large (>500,000 elements)